TranDangKhoi/elon-ma-twitter/explanation-for-myself-if-i-will-ever-be-coming-back-after-a-long-time.md

 Currently, each time you call GET on this api, it will automatically increase views for the tweets returned in the response ¯\\\_(ツ)\_/¯.

-However, Twitter handled this differently, they only increase a tweet's views when the user actually scrolls the tweet into view..
+However, Twitter handled this differently, they only increase a tweet's views when the user actually scrolls the tweet into view.
 So, if future Khoi wanna change this, just remove the view increasing function and apply a new route to increase views